-Principal of Acronym Urban Design and Planning — and Director of the Daniels Faculty's Master of Urban Design program — Mark is an award-winning architect, urban designer and professional planner.
+Principal of Acronym Urban Design and Planning, Mark is an award-winning architect, urban designer and professional planner.
 Mark is a leading thinker on new approaches to compact urban form and an innovator in exploring intelligent development scenarios through a variety of approaches to digital visualization.
 His experience in city building at multiple scales, combined with his ability to bring diverse groups of people together, make him a strong guide to the designers who collaborate to build better communities.

 Mark is currently leading several major intensification projects.
 He is the overall lead of the multidisciplinary consultant team for Toronto Community Housing’s Lawrence Heights Redevelopment Plan, a new 100-acre neighbourhood design that includes incremental rebuilding of existing social housing stock while rebalancing the transportation network for pedestrians, cyclists, and current and future transit facilities.
 For the towns of Markham and Newmarket, Mark is leading teams developing strategies to increase density around proposed transit corridors in response to Ontario’s Places to Grow legislation.
 On the West Don Lands Public Realm Plan, he is the urban design lead working with Waterfront Toronto to transform a previously underused 80-acre site into new public space that encourages active transportation.
 Toronto’s first proposed “woonerfs” or shared streets, a new urban form to the city of Toronto are a part of the West Don Lands Public Realm Plan.